Falconisilvio/TCyclometric/README.md

 # TCyclometric
-Fivewin for (x)Harbour Rating class
+Fivewin for (x)Harbour TCyclometric class

 Cyclometry is based on an abstract concept in which the ninety numbers reported around a circumference are imagined, in progressive order, from the first point, which represents the number 1,